Where we started...

 HOW FAR WE HAVE COME...

 After a year of planning, we have almost finished fundraising for our school for 150 displaced Syrian children in Northern Jordan!
-Working closely with the Jordanian Government and our U.N. partners (Middle Eastern Children's Institute), the school will start operating in March 2018.
-Thanks to our awesome students and countless fundraisers, including an anonymous sponsor who promised to match all donations, we have reached $80,000 in donations, meaning we are in the home stretch of reaching our end goal of $100,000.
+Working closely with the Jordanian Government, our U.N. partners (Middle Eastern Children's Institute), and the Syria Fund, the school will start operating in Spring 2018.
+Thanks to our awesome students and countless fundraisers, including an anonymous sponsor who promised to match all donations, we have reached $87,000 in donations, meaning we are in the home stretch of reaching our end goal of $100,000.

 We received an award for our work at the Sousa Mendes Foundation's Celebration of Freedom on October 29th, attending their gala with some of the most prominent citizens of New York City.
 Bill De Blasio, the mayor of NYC, and Andrew Cuomo, the governor of New York, were among those in attendance.
-We have also been invited to a U.N. conference to discuss the loss of education for impact of
+We have also been invited to a U.N. conference to discuss the impact of an education for young refugee children.

-After partnering with the leaders of I.R.I.S. and H.I.A.S. (two of the nine Resettlement agencies in the country) and with dozens of other organizations, we have established dozens of programs and events, sending clothes containers to Syria with NuDay, running weekly football programs with refugee children, teaching lessons about the refugee crisis in Elementary and Middle Schools, and advocating for the displaced group in large rallies across the US (and much much more...)
+We established dozens of programs and events, resettling over 5 families in the US, sending clothes containers to Syria with NuDay, running football (soccer) programs with refugee children, teaching lessons about the refugee crisis in Elementary and Middle Schools, and advocating for the displaced group in large rallies across the US (and much much more...)

 Many thanks to a lead organizer of WRTF, Mary Refling, who gave us a shout out for civic action, on the NPR, Brian Lehrer show with Eljoy Williams, President of the Brooklyn NAACP.
 Listen to the segment on Civics, starting at minute 19:30. http://www.wnyc.org/story/the-brian-lehrer-show-2017-07-18